-Amrita Vidyalayam children presented the cultural programs on the first day and the Amrita University students on the second day.
+Amrita Vidyalayam children presented the cultural programs on the first and the Amrita University students on the second day.
 The Amrita Vidyalayam children performed various dances, including some that displayed Karnataka folklore, called ‘Yakshagana.’
 The university students enacted a wonderful two-hour musical drama on festivals celebrated in India.

-Upon the request of a blind devotee who came for darshan, Amma sang few bhajans in Telugu while she was giving darshan.
+Upon the request of a blind devotee who came for darshan, Amma sang a few bhajans in Telugu while she was giving darshan.

 Having showered happiness and love on the children of Bangalore, she will now go on to Hyderabad for the next program.